Towards a general description of the cavitation threshold in acoustic systems

-In a thermodynamic system where the quasi-static assumption is not valid, an isothermal depressurization may lead to a metastable state in which the liquid withstands pressures lower than the saturation pressure \citep{Brennen1995}, without turning into vapor.
-The pressure potentially reaches negative values with the liquid being in a state of tension \citep{Brennen1995}. \citet{berthelot1850quelques} first attained this condition in a controlled environment in his work from 1850 demonstrating that purified water could withstand a tension of 50 atm before the “rupture”.
+In a thermodynamic system where the quasi-static assumption is invalid, an isothermal depressurization may lead to a metastable state in which the liquid withstands pressures lower than the saturation pressure \citep{Brennen1995}, without turning into vapor.
+The pressure potentially reaches negative values with the liquid being in a state of tension \citep{Brennen1995}.
+Berthelot \citep{berthelot1850quelques} first attained this condition in a controlled environment, in his work from 1850, demonstrating that purified water could withstand a tension of 50 bar before the “rupture”.

-\citet{Brennen1995} introduced an elastic analogy stating that liquids can behave like elastic media since they can withstand tension.
-The elastic property of liquids is described by the Deborah number ($De$), which is the ratio between the characteristic time for the self-diffusion of a molecule and the characteristic time of the applied force \citep{Pelton2013, noirez2012identification,urick}.
-It is possible to define the Tensile Strength of a liquid as the maximum tensile stress (tension) that a liquid medium can withstand, while being ”stretched”, before changing phase to vapor.
+Brennen \citep{Brennen1995} introduced an elastic analogy stating that liquids can behave like elastic media since they can withstand tension.
+The elastic property of liquids is described by the Deborah number ($De$), which is the ratio between the characteristic time for the self-diffusion of a molecule and the characteristic time of the applied force \citep{Pelton2013, noirez2012identification, urick}.
+It is possible to define the Tensile Strength of a liquid as the maximum Tensile Stress (tension) that a liquid medium can withstand, while being ”stretched”, before changing phase to vapor.
 This theory supports the fact that the tensile strength, instead of the vapor pressure, should be considered as a cavitation threshold for the phenomena where the nucleation is induced by acoustic waves, especially at high frequencies, where the liquid increases its tendency to behave as an elastic medium.
-Furthermore, this leads us to consider that the tensile strength value should depend on the frequency of the acoustic wave.
+Furthermore, this leads us to consider that the acoustic cavitation threshold should depend on the frequency of the acoustic wave.